-The results of the 2016 Staff Survey for Hull and East Yorkshire Hospitals NHS Trust reinforce the message delivered by last month’s Care Quality Commission (CQC) inspection report, which painted an improving picture in terms of care quality and staff experience.
+The results of the 2016 Staff Survey for Hull University Teaching Hospitals NHS Trust reinforce the message delivered by last month’s Care Quality Commission (CQC) inspection report, which painted an improving picture in terms of care quality and staff experience.

 Staff confidence in reporting unsafe clinical practice, the percentage feeling they have equal opportunities for career progression, and the number of staff having experienced discrimination at work in the last 12 months are now amongst the best in the country, whilst local improvement has also been seen in other key areas such as bullying and the number of staff saying they would recommend the Trust as a place to work and receive care.

 Over 3,500 members of staff completed the survey, representing 44% of the entire workforce and the highest response rate seen in the Trust in the past ten years.
 The findings have been published today alongside those of every other NHS organisation across the country by NHS England.

 Simon Nearney Director of Workforce for Hull University Teaching Hospitals NHS Trust says:

 “We have carried out a lot of work in the past two years to try and better understand our workforce, to improve the culture and staff experience, and generally make our Trust a better place to work.

 “It’s really encouraging, therefore, to see some of this reflected in our most recent Staff Survey results, and to be able see year-on-year improvement within the Trust in areas which have previously been an issue for us, such as bullying and incident reporting.
 Even the response rate of 44% in itself suggests staff are more engaged, willing to speak up, and willing to work with us to make things better.